Mon to Fri 9am - 9pm, Sat 9am - 7pm, Sun 9am - 1pm

 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

-Here is a rare chance to stay in the very heart of a truly ancient house.
+Here is a chance to stay right in the heart of Cotehele itself.
 Although Cotehele is largely Tudor, Hall Court occupies the oldest part of the building and is thought to date back to the 15th century.
 This traditionally furnished, first-floor apartment has mullioned windows looking down into the grassed courtyard below.
 You are in the midst of life in Cotehele, with its magical atmosphere, yet with the privilege of being able to retire to your private rooms at any moment.
 Visitors staying in Hall Court have access to Cotehele's garden at all times.
+Nearby we also have two other holiday cottages Retainer's Court and Elbow Cottage.

 Heating: Night storage heating and convector heating included.